mcpcpc/cs2040/README.md

 ### Installation

 1. Download the latest compiled MicroPython release from the pimoroni-pico repository.
 The selected `*.uf2` file should be chosen based on the target RP2040 servo controller hardware.
 For example, for the Servo 2040 board, the `pimoroni-pico-v1.XX.X-micropython.uf2` file would be appropriate.
-2. Connect the RP2040 servo controller to
+2. Connect the RP2040 board to the computer.

 ## References